 Outreach & Community Engagement

-At The Episcopal Church of St. Mary, we believe that serving others is at the heart of our faith.
+At The Episcopal Church of Saint Mary, we believe that serving others is at the heart of our faith.
 Through our Outreach and Community Engagement ministries, we strive to live out Christ’s call to love our neighbors by addressing the needs of our local and global community.
 Whether it’s feeding the hungry, supporting new Mainers, building homes, or advocating for justice, we are committed to making a tangible difference in the world.

 Souper Supper at Saint Mary’s